imbs-hl/fuseMLR/README.md

     ## 43 methylation cg12507125

 For each layer, the variable selection results show the chosen variables.
-In this example, we perform variable selection on the entire study.
-However, users can opt to conduct variable selection on individual layers if desired.
+In this example, we perform variable selection.
+Users can opt to conduct variable selection on individual layers if desired.

 #### D) Training

-We can now train our study using the subset of selected variables.
+We can now train our models using the subset of selected variables.
 Users can choose to set up layer-specific learners, but for illustration, we will use the same learner for all layers.

 - Set up the same leaner parameters.